slaviole/dotfiles/README.md

 For example to map capslock to control set XKBOPTIONS="ctrl:nocaps"

 log out and log in again for changes to impact your system.

+When getting an error with fish about character width you need to add the following in your .profile
+	export LC_ALL=en_US.utf8